HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Introduction

+We present a computational framework for detecting and analyzing Hinduphobia during COVID-19.
+Our study introduces the "Hinduphobic COVID-19 X (Twitter) Dataset" containing 8,000 annotated tweets collected from November 2019 to December 2022, employing rigorous human-in-the-loop annotation methodology \cite{xin2018accelerating}.
+The dataset categorizes tweets as Hinduphobic (negative) or positive/neutral, with all content related to Hinduism.
+Details are provided in (Section \ref{Hinduphobic COVID-19 X (Twitter) Dataset}).
+The dataset is publicly available via Kaggle\footnote{\url{https://www.kaggle.com/datasets/ashutoshsingh22102/hinduphobic-covid-19-x-twitter-dataset-india}}.

+We develop the Hinduphobic BERT (HP-BERT) model using multi-stage fine-tuning.
+First training on our "Hinduphobic COVID-19 X (Twitter) Dataset" for hate detection, achieving 94.72\% accuracy and outperforming five transformer models by 27.51\% to 36.38\% over baseline applications and 5.71\% to 10.49\% over fine-tuned versions.
+Subsequently, we fine-tune the model on the "SenWave Dataset" \cite{yang2020senwave} to add sentiment analysis capabilities \cite{nogueira2019multi,ma2024fine,liu2021multi}, enabling HP-BERT to both detect Hinduphobic content and analyze sentiment while handling Hinglish content \cite{parshad2016india}.
+We apply HP-BERT to the "Global COVID-19 Twitter dataset" \cite{lande2024global}, analyzing 27.4 million tweets from six countries: Australia, Brazil, India, Indonesia, Japan, and the United Kingdom.
+Statistical analysis reveals moderate correlations (r = 0.312-0.428) between COVID-19 case increases and Hinduphobic content volume.
+We analyze sentiment polarity scores to examine geographical and temporal variations in Hinduphobic discourse.

 The rest of the paper is organised as follows: Section \ref{Related work} reviews the literature relevant to this study.
 Section \ref{Methods} describes the datasets used, including the data collection and preprocessing processes, along with details of the training and testing of our BERT (HP-BERT) model.
-Section \ref{Framework} introduces the framework for our approach.
-Section \ref{Results} presents the study’s findings, discussing the performance of the HP-BERT model.
-Finally, Section \ref{Discussion} provides key insights, and Section \ref{Conclusion} concludes the paper with future research directions.
+Section \ref{Framework} introduces the framework for our approach, and Section \ref{Results} presents the results.
+Finally, Section \ref{Discussion} provides a comprehensive discussion, and Section \ref{Conclusion} concludes the paper with future research directions.